 Third, sales is a different process from law.
 Most of the time in sales, you will hear "maybe, but not now."
 Marketing means you need to follow up on those maybes.
 It generally takes about 8 to 10 follow-ups, not 1 or 2, for a complex product like legal services.

 Those follow-ups need to span 2 years, according to industry experts.

 That is a lot of consistency to ask for from a busy professional, like yourself.

 In sum, you see three tough problems: find the time, spend the right amount of money, and how to follow-up consistently.

 Lawyers are good, and some are excellent, at distilling stories from complex fact patterns.
 Stories attract people's interest.
 And the internet is a story teller's paradise.

 As you roam the internet, you find interesting examples of franchising which you likely make notes on.
 You are an attorney, you write notes about everything.
 That is how you got through law school and the grind of being an associate.

-We take those popular pieces and then pubish them to our newsletter audience of some 12,000 particpants in the franchise industry, to gain more readers for you.
+We take those popular pieces and then publish them to our LinkedIn audience to over 15,000 decision makers in the franchise industry, to gain more readers for you.
 They share them, and you get more readers.

 We send out informative and useful articles from all types of authors weekly.
 When you are ready, we will add yours to the mix.

-How to Find the Time To Publish
+1. How to Find the Will To Publish

 Remember, you aren't writing for a legal journal.
 You are simply commiting to paper the words you use every day when speaking with a new client describing what their problem is and how you can help.
 A problem you already saw and made notes on.